Diamante-Smith/osticket-prereqs/README.md

 <br>

-- After gaining further information, to take the next course, you can click on the blue link next to SLA Plan
+- After gaining further information, to take the next course of action, you can click on the blue link next to SLA Plan

-- We changed the SLA to Sev-C -> At the bottom, type in the description "Only 2 people unable to open Adobe Reader, Classifying as Sev-C since the impact isn't so bad
+- We changed the SLA to Sev-C -> At the bottom, type in the description "Only 2 people are unable to open Adobe Reader, Classifying as Sev-C since the impact isn't so bad

-- Click on "Department" as we will be assigning it to the "Support Team"
+- Click on "Department" as we will be assigning it to the "Support Team" if it isn't already selected

-- And next to "Assign to," click on the blue link on the pop-up up select "John Doe"
+- And next to "Assign to," click on the blue link on the pop-up, select "John Doe"

 - In the "Post reply" description, type in "Customer states that only two people in the accounting department are unable to open and use Adobe Reader.
 Customer testing restart, will call back after lunch."